gohugoio/hugo/content/en/render-hooks/images.md

 ###### Attributes

-(`map`) The Markdown attributes, available if you configure your site as follows:
+(`map`) The [Markdown attributes], available if you configure your site as follows:

+[Markdown attributes]: /content-management/markdown-attributes/

 {{< code-toggle file=hugo >}}
 [markup.goldmark.parser]